-Description The wildcard specification (including the owner) that the command will verify.
+Component Description filespec The wildcard specification (including the owner) that the command will verify.
 Without the for o .source_sid option, it is assumed that there is an active configuration file that contains the wildcarded objects.
-Example: sp_ctrl (sysA) > expand scott.% In this example, the result will display all objects in the scott schema.
-Exclusions to the wildcard specification.
+Example: sp_ctrl(sysA) > expand scott.% In this example, the result will display all objects in the scott schema. not (list of exclusions) Exclusions to the wildcard specification.
 Listed objects are excluded from the expansion.
 Example: sp_ctrl (sysA) > expand scott.% for o.oraA not (%"sal"%) In this example, the result displays all objects in the scott schema from the oraA instance, except for any objects with names that contain "sal."
 Please note that in this example, "sal" is enclosed within quotation marks